jeevatkm/digitalocean-api-java/README.md

 # Getting Started

-DigitalOcean API Client library per version project dependencies:
+DigitalOcean API Client library project dependencies or [Download it][16]:

 * **For v2:** maps to branch [master][11]
 	* Maven dependency